What is sleep inertia? How do we conquer it?

-For an in-depth understanding of sleep inertia check out an interview Dr. Daniel Gartenberg gave to Quartz entitled, “Brain fog explains why you feel so groggy when you wake up”.
+For an in-depth understanding of sleep inertia check out this interview I gave on Quartz entitled, “Brain fog explains why you feel so groggy when you wake up”.

 Kuboyama, T., Hori, A., Sato, T., Mikami, T., Yamaki, T., & Ueda, S. (1997).
 Changes in cerebral blood flow velocity in healthy young men during overnight sleep and while awake.
 Electroencephalography and Clinical Neurophysiology 102, 125-131.